DivyamKakkar24/Blackjack/README.md

 # Blackjack

+## How to start the Web application?

+- This is a simple web project.
+To run it, simply open the index.html file.

+## About

 Blackjack is a popular card game.
 The player has to compete against a bot.

 * Your aim is to get a score of 21 or a higher value than the dealer.